satyam19arya/Terraform/README.md

 terraform fmt
 `

+### Terraform graph
+The terraform graph command is used to generate a visual representation of either a configuration or execution plan.
+The output is in the DOT format, which can easily be converted to an image by GraphViz to generate charts.

+`
+terraform graph | dot -Tsvg > graph.svg
+terraform graph | dot -Tpdf > graph.pdf
+`

 ### HCL
 HCL (HashiCorp Configuration Language) is the primary language used for writing configuration files.
 HCL is used to define and configure infrastructure resources and settings in a declarative manner.
 Terraform uses HCL to interpret the infrastructure requirements specified in the configuration files and take appropriate actions to create, modify, or delete resources accordingly.